Charlescai123/Jetson-RT-Kernel/README.md

 **Real-Time Kerenel Patch**:

-> **Preliminary:** The real-time (RT) kernel enables in-response CPU scheduling, resulting in improved system responsiveness for real-time applications.
-We strongly recommend that users apply the RT kernel patch for their system’s real-time performance.
+> **Overview:** The RT kernel introduces preemptive scheduling, significantly improving system responsiveness for real-time workloads.
+We `strongly recommend` applying the RT patch for latency-sensitive applications.

-> **Warning:** Nvidia has provided the rt-kernel with a Debian package management-based [OTA](https://docs.nvidia.com/jetson/archives/r36.4.3/DeveloperGuide/SD/Kernel/KernelCustomization.html#real-time-kernel-using-ota-update).
-But since it has been reported to cause the system to [freeze at boot](https://forums.developer.nvidia.com/t/boot-freezing-when-installing-preemptrt-on-nvme-setup-with-agx-orin-dev-kit-jetpack-6-2/323869) when entering the GUI, we recommend building and installing the kernel manually.
+> **Warning:** Although NVIDIA provides an [OTA-based](https://docs.nvidia.com/jetson/archives/r36.4.3/DeveloperGuide/SD/Kernel/KernelCustomization.html#real-time-kernel-using-ota-update) RT kernel installation, it has been reported to cause [boot-time freezes](https://forums.developer.nvidia.com/t/boot-freezing-when-installing-preemptrt-on-nvme-setup-with-agx-orin-dev-kit-jetpack-6-2/323869) when entering the GUI.
+Manual installation is recommended for stability.

 ## Kernel Compile

-> **Recommendation:** It is highly recommended to have a rough review for Nvidia's officia [documents](https://docs.nvidia.com/jetson/archives/r36.4/DeveloperGuide/index.html) if you are new to Jetson.

-Nvidia has provided a detailed [guidance](https://docs.nvidia.com/jetson/archives/r36.4.3/DeveloperGuide/SD/Kernel/KernelCustomization.html#sd-kernel-kernelcustomization) on building a customized kernel for Jetson platforms.
-Following this procedure typically produces:
+If you’re new to Jetson development, we suggest reading [Jetson Developer Guide](https://docs.nvidia.com/jetson/archives/r36.4/DeveloperGuide/index.html) beforehand.
+To build the RT kernel manually, refer to NVIDIA’s official instructions: [Kernel Customization Guide](https://docs.nvidia.com/jetson/archives/r36.4.3/DeveloperGuide/SD/Kernel/KernelCustomization.html#sd-kernel-kernelcustomization).
+Following this guide will produce:

    * A bindary real-time kernel image
    * The kernel module 5.15.148-rt-tegra
-   * A set of DTB (Device Tree Blob) files for boot configuration
+   * Device Tree Blobs (DTBs) for boot configuration

-> **Note:** This repo contains the compiled real-time kernel and related dependencies.
-If you want to apply it, make sure your Jetson L4T is the same version as required.
+> **Note:** This repository contains precompiled binaries for these components.
+Ensure your Jetson system matches the required L4T version to avoid compatibility issues.

-(Optional) If UEFI Secure Boot is not enabled, you can skip the kernel signing and encryption steps.
-Or otherwise, follow [Secure Boot](https://docs.nvidia.com/jetson/archives/r36.4.3/DeveloperGuide/SD/Security/SecureBoot.html#sd-security-secureboot).
+(Optional) If UEFI Secure Boot is `disabled`, you can skip the kernel signing and encryption steps.
+Otherwise, follow Nvidia's [Secure Boot Guide](https://docs.nvidia.com/jetson/archives/r36.4.3/DeveloperGuide/SD/Security/SecureBoot.html#sd-security-secureboot).

 ## Installation

 There're two options provided to install the compiled kernel:
-   * Flash using `flash.sh`: Suitable for full image flashing.
-See [flashing support](https://docs.nvidia.com/jetson/archives/r36.4/DeveloperGuide/SD/FlashingSupport.html) for details.
+   * Flash using `flash.sh`: ideal for full image flashing.
+See [flashing support](https://docs.nvidia.com/jetson/archives/r36.4/DeveloperGuide/SD/FlashingSupport.html) for more details.
-   * Install the built kernel directly using the script `install_rt_kernel.sh`
+   * In-place installation by `install_rt_kernel.sh`: apply the precompiled RT kernel directly on the device.

 For the second option, clone the repository on your Jetson device: